agrocompuepidemlab/Carrot-value-chain-proyect/README.md

 This repository integrates multiple machine-learning, spectral, and imaging workflows for carrot quality assessment under field and laboratory conditions.

+---

-### 🌱 **1.
+## 🌱 **1.
 Phenology Classification Model (UAV Orthomosaics)**
 A machine-learning model trained on **spectral indices extracted from drone-based multispectral orthomosaics** to classify carrot crop phenological stages.

+---

-### 🌈 **2.
+## 🌈 **2.
 Carotenoid Regression Model From Orthomosaics**
-A regression framework for **estimating carotenoid content directly from spectral vegetation indices obtained from UAV imagery**, enabling non-destructive biochemical approximation at field scale.
+A regression model for **estimating carotenoid content directly from spectral vegetation indices obtained from UAV orthomosaics**, enabling non-destructive biochemical approximation under field conditions.

 ---

 ## 🔬 **3.
-High-Resolution Carotenoid Model From Spectroradiometer Signatures**
+High-Resolution Carotenoid Model From Laboratory Spectroradiometer Signatures**

-A regression model built using **VIS–NIR spectral signatures (350–2500 nm)** collected with a **Spectral Evolution field spectroradiometer**.
+A regression model built using **VIS–NIR spectral signatures (350–2500 nm)** acquired **in laboratory conditions** using a **Spectral Evolution spectroradiometer**.
-This model provides fine biochemical estimation of carotenoids through feature extraction and multivariate modeling.
+Spectral measurements were collected under controlled illumination and geometry, ensuring high-fidelity reflectance data for precise carotenoid estimation.

 ---

 ## 🎨 **4.
 RGB-Based Carotenoid Estimation Using a Custom Color Index (ICcarot)**

-An image-based carotenoid prediction pipeline derived from:
+An RGB image-based carotenoid prediction workflow derived from:

-- Extraction of **CIELAB color features (L*, a*, b*)**
+- Extraction of **CIELAB color features** (L*, a*, b*)
-- Computation of the custom pigment-sensitive index **ICcarot**, defined as:
+- Computation of a custom pigment-sensitive index **ICcarot**, defined as:

 \[
 IC_{carot} = 0.7\left(\frac{b^*}{b^*_{max}}\right) +